end2endzone/end2endzone-hugo/content/blog/2014-08-14-diy-kitchen-under-cabinet-led-lighting.md

 Connect the power cord with the power supply.
 Screw the wires on the power supply as described above.
 Do not connect the power cord until the complete circuit is assembled.

 Connect the positive output of the power supply to one side of the switch.
-Screw another wire from the other side of the switch to the &quot;IN V+&quot; connector of the dimmer.
-Get another wire from the dimmer's &quot;IN V-&quot; back to the power supply negative output.
+Screw another wire from the other side of the switch to the "IN V+" connector of the dimmer.
+Get another wire from the dimmer's "IN V-" back to the power supply negative output.

-Connect the dimmer's &quot;OUT V+ to the positive lead of the LED strip and connect the negative lead of the strip back to the dimmer's &quot;OUT V-&quot;.
+Connect the dimmer's "OUT V+ to the positive lead of the LED strip and connect the negative lead of the strip back to the dimmer's "OUT V-".

 Plug the power cord into the wall, turn on the switch and your LED should turn on.
 Turn the knob of the dimmer to test the intensity.